nordan-conference/nordan-conference.github.io/2025/index.md

 # University of Iceland

-The 26th Nordan conference was held May 23rd to 25th at the Hotel Stracta in Hella, Iceland.
+The 26th Nordan conference was held May 23rd to 25th at Hotel Stracta in Hella, Iceland.
 The excursion was a trip to Þórsmörk with a hike to Valahnúkur and a stop at Seljalandsfoss on the way back.

 KAUS 2025 took place May 22nd and 23rd and was held at the University of Iceland in Reykjavík.